 Since our humble beginnings 4+ years ago, the BAM Academy has taught hundreds of youth & adults to move better, and during this time we have learned so much.
 One thing we have not shared in the past has been some of the reasons we practice this discipline and what we are passionate about.
 With our new curriculum we hope to better emphasize some of the Parkour philosophy we believe in.

 Level 1 focuses on the basic physical aspects of parkour.
-This includes an introduction to safety, a variety of parkour movements, and body awareness.
+This includes an introduction to safety, a variety of basic parkour movements, and general body awareness.
 Students at this level get an overview of what it takes to become a traceur (parkour practitioner).

 Level 2 builds on the principles taught in level 1 by adding mental strength to the physical abilities taught.
 By combining mind and body training we seek to give students a holistic training experience.